lilyayala/Auth0RulesProject/README.md

 ## PART 3: Add List Algorithm to your Application

+**This section is very technical so you can skip it; however, if you want to add it to your application instead of the one provided, you can find the steps in here.**

 This application code uses Auth0 lock to authenticate the user.
 The Whitelists rule makes sure that only authorized users have access to this application.
 If a user that is not authorized tries to log in, the page redirects to a Not Authorized page that shows an error message to the user.
 Otherwise, the user gets access to the list of clients and all rules that apply to each application.